Dhruvid98/SFAL-VSD-SoC-Design/Day 2/README.md

   * Process corners:- TT (typical), SS (Slow), FF (Fast)
 - Voltage: Variation is due to a voltage
 - Temperature: Variation due to temperature
+Example of PVT by using below file name.
+*tt* stands for typical in the .lib name
+*025C* stands for temperature of 25 C in the .lib name *1v80* stands for voltage of 1.8V in the .lib name